VISION

 Christine Lemley – In Memoriam

-Christine, founder of the Interfaith Forum in Columbus, Indiana; former hospital chaplain, and spiritual director, who infused her chaplaincy and spiritual directing with dream work.
-She also executive produced f Dreamtime: An Integrative Health Series for the Public Broadcasting Service.
+Christine, founder of the Interfaith Forum in Columbus, Indiana, former hospital chaplain, and spiritual director, who infused her chaplaincy and spiritual directing with dream work.
+She also executive produced of Dreamtime: An Integrative Health Series for the Public Broadcasting Service.
 Christine preached dreams are our inner GPS — if we listen.